Microsoft-Web/HOL-MVC4CustomActionFilters/HOL.md

 	...
 	````

 1. Now, verify how the filters are executed depending on its Order property's value.
-You will find that the filter with the smallest Order value is the first one that is executed.
+You will find that the filter with the smallest Order value (**CustomActionFilter**) is the first one that is executed.
 Press **F5** and wait until the application starts.

 1. Browse to **/ActionLog** to see log view initial state.